 First Degree Criminal Possession of a Forged Instrument

-Like each of the lower degree crimes of Criminal Possession of a Forged Instrument, New York Penal Law 170.30 is founded in the same principles.
-First, you must possess and instrument that you know to be forged (falsely created, changed, altered, etc.) and you must possess that instrument with the intent to deceive or defraud another.
-What distinguishes the First Degree from the lesser felony and misdemeanor crimes is the type of instrument.
-As your criminal attorney should be able to explain, NY PL 170.30 involves instruments that purport to be money, stamps, securities or any valuable instrument issued by the government or a governmental instrumentality.
-Alternatively, if the item is calculated to be an issue of stock, bonds or other instrument representing interest in or claims against a corporation.Penalties and Punishment
+NY Penal Law 170.30 shares the same basic elements with the other degrees of Criminal Possession of a Forged Instrument.
+First, you must possess an instrument that you know to be fake whether it is falsely created, changed, altered, etc. Second you must possess the same with the intent to deceive or trick another.
+What distinguishes the First Degree offense from the lesser felony and misdemeanor charges is the type of object or item.
+That is, instead of a credit card, passport, will, deed or something that creates a legal right, for example, the falsified item must purport to be money, stamps, securities or any valuable instrument issued by the government or a governmental agency.
+Alternatively, the contraband can also falsely represent an issuance of stock, bonds or other material representing interest in or claims against a corporation.Penalties and Punishment

 As a class “C” felony, prison may not be mandatory upon conviction for First Degree Criminal Possession of a Forged Instrument, but your potential sentence is as great as five to fifteen years.
 Unlike the lesser charges that allow for a one year or less sentence in a city or county jail like Rikers Island, such a sentence is not available if you are convicted for having bogus stamps, counterfeit currency and the like.
 A judge could sentence you to one to three years in prison as the minimum imprisonment but not the one year “bullet” or less.
 Other viable sentences exist including probation, community service, fines and a conditional discharge.
 Remember that no matter what lesser offense you plea, barring a violation or some form of a dismissal, you will have a permanent record.Possible Defenses